acrose99/Quiz-CLI/README.md

 1. Clone the repo
 2. Either run QuizMain.py manually or type `python3 QuizMain.py`
 3. From there you can either create or answer quizzes.
-Our CLI provides instrunctions for each step.
+Our CLI provides instructions for each step.

+* If you create a quiz, you can grade it using the same CLI.
+* When you create or answer a quiz, a file is written to the directory using a JSON file
+* Unit testing is under the QuizTests test

+#### Other Stuff

+- We made all this code ourselves
+- This uses vanilla code, so requirements.txt is blank
+- Git tag is 1.0